Kaiser17100/COMP3304-project-waiterly/README.md

 # COMP3304 PROJECT - WAITERLY

-## DESCRIPTION: Waiterly is a system designed to assist restaurant/café/bar waiter operations by managing orders and improving service efficiency.
+## DESCRIPTION:
+- In this project, we designed Waiterly, a system that aims to improve restaurant, café, and bar operations.
+The system helps waiters manage orders more efficiently, allows customers to easily view menu ingredients, and creates a faster and more comfortable service experience.

 ## GOALS: